Child Sexual Abuse, Dating Violence and Sexual Violence Prevention

 Ohio law requires public schools, educational service centerscommunity schools and STEM schools to provide in-service training to educate school personnel on a variety of topics.
 In-service training must incorporate content on child sexual abuse.
 Law enforcement officers or prosecutors who have experience in handling cases involving child sexual abuse or child sexual violence must present the training.

-• Ohio law states that each person employed by any school district or service center to work in a school as a nurse, teacher, counselor, school psychologist or administrator must complete in-service training on child sexual abuse.
+• Ohio law states that each person employed by any school district or service center to work in a school as a nurse, teacher, counselor, school psychologist, or administrator must complete in-service training on child sexual abuse.

 • According to Ohio law, in-service training on child sexual abuse must be provided by a law enforcement officer or prosecutor with experience in handling cases involving child sexual abuse or child sexual violence.